carbon-design-system/sveld/README.md

 If we want to customize the output folder of typescript definitions , we can customize the `typesOptions.outDir` of `sveld` as below.

-For example, if we want the output to be in `dist` folder (instead of the default `types` folder), we can enter the following
+For example, specify the following for the output to be emitted to the `dist` folder:

 ```diff
 sveld({